FAIR-by-Design-Demo/spostdemo/resources/syllabus.md

 ## Training Description

-- what is the main goal/purpose of this training
+- What is the main goal/purpose of this training
 - short training description

 ## Target audience: target audience description